 Petrified wood stone slices

 Petrified Wood Vs Fossilised Wood

-The word petrifaction comes from Ancient Greek and literally means 'wood turned into stone'.
-The word fossil comes from the Latin fossus meaning 'dug up' or 'buried'.
+The word petrifaction comes from ancient Greek and literally means 'wood turned into stone'.
+The word fossil comes from Latin fossus meaning 'dug up' or 'buried'.
 In English we use the term petrified to describe a situation where someone is paralysed by fear which causes them to freeze.
-Petrified literally means to convert or change something into stone and comes from the Latin word 'petra' meaning rock or stone.
-The origins of the suffix 'fied' is believed to have come from the Latin 'facere' meaning to 'make'.
+Petrified means to convert or change something into stone and comes from the Latin word 'petra' meaning rock or stone.
+The origins of the suffix 'fied' is believed to come from the Latin 'facere' meaning to 'make'.

 The definition of 'fossil' according to the Oxford dictionary is "the remains or impression of a prehistoric plant or animal embedded in rock and preserved in petrified form".
 It defines 'petrifaction' as "the process by which organic matter exposed to minerals over a long period is transformed into a stony substance".
 Although any organism can be petrified, wood, bone and shell are the most common.

 Peanut Wood Type of Petrified Wood